dale-c-anderson/gitexport/README.md

   as part of the deploy process, so it doesn't need to live on the remote server.

 - Store settings in git config instead of using (and having go ignore).gitexport* files

+- Change since-when to be inclusive of the specified commit